att/rcloud/doc/1.6/guidoc/doc.md

 </div>

+# User Guide; Latest Version: v1.6

-Created 2016-07-18. **GUI Documentation** contains an in-depth description of all the features in the RCloud GUI.
+Created 2016-07-18.
+The **User Manual** contains an in-depth description of all the features in the RCloud Graphic User Interface (GUI).
 RCloud documentation is currently maintained by [Spencer Seidel](http://www.spencerseidel.com) on a voluntary basis.

 <a name="gettingstarted"></a>

 ## 1. Getting Started

-RCloud supports Chrome, Chromium (the open-source version of Chrome), and Firefox web browsers, so you'll need to download the latest version of any of these to get started.
+RCloud supports Chrome, Chromium (the open-source version of Chrome) and Firefox web browsers; download the latest version of any of these to get started.

-Next, RCloud uses GitHub technology to store information about users and their RCloud notebooks.
-Therefore, a new user must register with their installation's instance of GitHub.
-Please refer to your installation's local documentation about creating new users.
+In order to implement version control in the background, or in other words, in order for RCloud to store information about users and their RCloud notebooks, RCloud uses GitHub technology.
+Therefore, a new user must register with their installation's instance of GitHub or login or create a public GitHub account; please refer to your installation's local documentation about creating a new GitHub user or see our Tutorial ['Anonymous User versus Data Scientist Access'](https:/rcloud.social/tutorials/) for information about creating an RCloud and GitHub account on the public instance.

-Finally, every installation's networking architecture will be different.
-Please refer to your installation's local documentation for any relevant information.
+Since every installation's networking architecture will be different, please refer to your installation's local documentation for any relevant environment information.

 [Top](#TOP)

 <a name="partsofthegui"></a>

+## 2. Graphic User Interface (GUI) Overview

-## 2. Parts of the GUI
+### Parts of the GUI

+The RCloud GUI consists of:
+* Header Bar located in the banner or navigation section of the browser
+* Left and right Windowshade Panels
+* Prompt and Markdown Cells located in the center of the screen

 <a href="img/GUI_Parts.png"><img class="trunc" src="img/GUI_Parts.png" /></a>